 Lobster - Mmmm….Lobster!
 Once used as fertilizer by the colonists, we now know better.
 This succulent crustacean is rich in taste, but on its own contains 22 calories/ounce.
 So, fertilize your taste buds all you want!
 The healthiest way to eat them is boiled or steamed.
 And if you can boil water, Lobster Help will walk you through the steps to boiling lobster.

-Mackerel - A darker fish full of Omega 3 oils, there are many ways to skin and cook this dark, dense fish.
+Mackerel - A relatively inexpensive option, there are many ways to skin and cook this dark, dense fish full of healthy Omega 3 oils.
 Squidoo.com is here to school you (get it? school?) with Mackerel Recipes and Different Ways to Cook and Serve Mackerel.

 Shrimp - For a variety of fast-cooking, easy-to-make, low-calorie recipes, peruse Cooking Light's Superfast Shrimp.